Net Neutrality, the Musician and the Music Lover or Music Buyer - What gives?

 “It feels like a slippery slope to allow the big cable and internet companies to decide how fast your internet should be,” says Tony Van Veen, CEO of AVL Digital Group, the parent company of CD Baby.
 “There’s no way this will lead to lower rates.
 To the contrary, rates will go up.”

-Currently when you browse the internet (within the Uk I am talking about now!) at home, at a library, or workplace - every website and service you visit get the same internet speed.
+Currently, when you browse the internet (within the UK I am talking about now!) at home, at a library, or workplace - every website and service you visit gets the same internet speed.

 That is the founding principle of net neutrality.